2nd T20I: India face Bhuvneshwar dilemma while praying for game time | Sports-Games

 It is a double-edged sword that interim head coach VVS Laxman and captain Pandya will be facing.

-Not playing Bhuvneshwar when he is on the cusp of a personal milestone (4 more wickets for highest tally of 40 in a calendar year) may lkeave him demoralised.
+Not playing Bhuvneshwar when he is on the cusp of a personal milestone (4 more wickets for highest tally of 40 in a calendar year) might leave him demoralised.

 Most of his 36 wickets have come in bowler-friendly conditions and against lesser opponents.
 On slightly flatter wickets and against better batting attacks, Bhuvneshwar has come a cropper.